 17. Never leave your blades near the edge of the counter.

 Yes, I know, why would some even do that, right?
 Well, it happens more than you think.
-And this is not because people are not listening, but mainly because they are focused on something else, they don’t concern themselves with safety.
+And this is not because people are not careful, but mainly because they are focused on something else, they don’t concern themselves with safety.
 So I felt it is better to repeat than not saying anything.
 Falling knives can dent your knife very severely.
+Safety and knowing how to use your knife should be something you give importance to, no matter what situation.

 Sounds like a no brainer, but yes, the less you drop your knife, the least damage it will take, and the longer you will be able to use it.
 This is after you have made sure to follow the previous tip.